zwave-js/node-zwave-js/docs/api/node.md

 This method returns an array of all endpoints on this node.
 At each index `i` the returned array contains the endpoint instance that would be returned by `getEndpoint(i)`.

-This is a little utility function to check if this node is the controller.

 ### `hasSecurityClass`

 ```ts